JamesGlover/til/ruby/2021-03-26_installing-mimemagic-on-mac-os.md

 ## The errors and fixes

+Edit: Rails have updated marcel to remove the dependency on Mimemagic.
+For apps on Rails 5.2, 6.0 and 6.1 it is probably easiest to just update the rails components.
+(Assuming this is the only gem with a mime-magic dependency)

 ### Using yanked gems

 If you are attempting to install a project which has not yet updated mimemagic